decaycs/gtk3/README.md

 <code>decay theme for gtk3</code> ~ this is modification of <a href="https://github.com/janleigh/gtk3">janleigh's fork</a> of elkowar's fork of phocus but using the decay palette.

+## Deprecation notice

+Yes, this repo will be deprecated in favor of the [decay-gtk](https://github.com/decaycs/decay-gtk) (which is a better port than this one).

 ## Screenshots

 ### Decay